csee4840guide/csee4840guide.github.io/megawizard.md

 ## RAMs and ROMs

-The M4K block RAM on the Cyclone II can be used to create RAMs and ROMs.
+The M10K block RAM on the Cyclone V can be used to create RAMs and ROMs.
 This is much more efficient than trying to create equivalent units in VHDL, as that will cause a lot of logic elements to be used.
-The Cyclone II has a decent amount of block RAM, so try to use that instead of SRAM for your hardware's memory needs, freeing the SRAM to be used by the NIOS II processor.

 You can find the RAM and ROM megafunctions in MegaWizard in the "Memory Compiler" folder.
 The synchronous RAMs and ROMs will add a flip-flop to all of the inputs